ornlabs/AlexaComicSkill/README.md

 Comic Book Guide is an
 [Amazon Alexa](https://developer.amazon.com/public/solutions/alexa)
-skill that answers your questions about comic book characters.
+skill that answers your questions about comic book characters, teams, locations, and objects.

 To start Comic Book Guide: